chapeupreto/andygrunwald.github.io/themes/hugo-type-theme/README.md

+### This is a fork

+First things first.
+This repository is a fork of [digitalcraftsman/hugo-type-theme](https://github.com/digitalcraftsman/hugo-type-theme).

+The `master` branch will be in sync with upstream and is not modified in this repository.
+They `develop` branch is the modified version.
+All modifications that are made to the `develop` branch will be pushed as a PR to upstream (if possible):

 ### Type

 A free and open-source ~~Jekyll~~ Hugo theme.
 Great for blogs and easy to customize.
 This theme is a port of the original [Type theme](https://github.com/rohanchandra/type-theme) made by [Rohan Chandra](https://github.com/rohanchandra).
 Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, Google Analytics and localization (l10n) support.